Kroger Community Kitchen Garden

 Since 2009, staff and volunteers at Lewis Ginter Botanical Garden have harvested and donated over 50,000 pounds of vegetables to Feed More’s Community Kitchen and supplemented more than 42,000 meals for Central Virginia’s hungry children and homebound seniors.
 The garden is maintained by a dedicated hard-working group of volunteers including volunteers from HandsOn Greater Richmond and many local organizations and businesses.

-The Community Kitchen Garden uses IPM and annual crop rotation, and exhibits organic management practices whenever possible.
+The Community Kitchen Garden uses Integrated Pest Management (IPM) and annual crop rotation and exhibits organic management practices whenever possible.
 It is a place that showcases a large variety of heirloom vegetable varieties, many from Monticello’s Center for Historic Plants.
 It has become a great demonstration garden to show our visitors what they can accomplish in their own gardens.

 Volunteer in the Garden

 Check out volunteer opportunities available for adults and youth.